VaibhavKhamgaonkar/TextExtraction/Readme.txt

 Make sure English language packages are present in the file: https://github.com/tesseract-ocr/tessdata/tree/3.04.00

-downlaod all the language files and replace it in installed tesseract folder.
+downlaod all the language files and replace it in installed tesseract folder...